linuxkay/yogurt/README.md

 Need to create pingserver like script for server monitoring ideally on router.

-Need to create conky monitoring such as pingserver or python http response reading
+Need to create conky monitoring such as pingserver or using python http response reading method.

 ## Licence